AhmadAlkholy/NPM-Multilang/README.md

 # Multilangauge-Handler for javascript
-### A package to support multi-language localisation into your app with ease.
+### A multi-language handling library to support multi-languages in your app with the simplest most optimized way.

 ## Usage:
 This package simply uses json files to store messages.
 You can do that in 2 simple steps.